ryanmichaelhirst/remix-railway/README.md

   > **Note:** This starts your app in development mode, rebuilding assets on file changes.

-### Stripe
+## Stripe

 Payments are powered through Stripe and recorded through a webhook at `/app/routes/stripe.event`

+> **Note:** Because of a [bug in linuxbrew](https://github.com/stripe/stripe-cli/issues/645), Windows users will need to use Cloudflare Tunnels or a similar alternative to test stripe webhooks locally.

-Install the Stripe CLI [here](https://docs.stripe.com/stripe-cli#install), and forward events to your local webhook during testing with
+For Mac Users, install the Stripe CLI [here](https://docs.stripe.com/stripe-cli#install), and forward events to your local webhook during testing with

 ```
 stripe listen --forward-to localhost:3000/stripe/event